Employer of Record Sweden

 Market Access – Relying on the professional expertise of an Employer of Record is the best way to enter an unknown market quickly.
 By using Employer of Record services, an international organization can avail the expertise of Sweden employees to work for its company.
 Besides quick access to the Swedish market, the EOR also enables the client to ease off worries related to payroll and HR.

-In Country Laws – It is hard to ignore the importance of regulations and compliance in a foreign country.
+In-Country Laws – It is hard to ignore the importance of regulations and compliance in a foreign country.
 If you are operating a business in Sweden you need to be well aware of the payroll and taxation rules.
 With Sweden Employer of Record services, a company can hire a foreign individual or local employees and deal with the complexities of the country’s rules.
 Be it income tax, social security contribution, expanse management, withholding charges, or business tax, an EOR company takes care of it all with total compliance.

-Diverse Solutions – No matter whether you already have a company in an international location or you are going to establish the one, an employer of record can help you significantly.
+Diverse Solutions – No matter whether you already have a company in an international location or you are going to establish one, an employer of record can help you significantly.
 The EOR Company can hire staff on your behalf without having the need of setting up a branch in Sweden.
-If your company is already operating, using EOR for managing payroll tasks can be a great idea as they can present an effective solution to tax and accounting responsibilities in the country.
+If your company is already operating, using EOR for managing payroll tasks can be a great idea as it can present an effective solution to tax and accounting responsibilities in the country.

 Why Infotree Global Solutions?

-Infotree Global is dedicated to providing professional assistance to help you set up business in Sweden.
+Infotree Global is dedicated to providing professional assistance to help you set up a business in Sweden.
 We provide the support of our in-country team of professionals to undertake all the legal formalities associated with employment in Sweden and help you stay compliant with country labor laws.
-Owing to our rich industry experience, we help you hire the most talented individuals for your company and embrace all the payroll-related jobs.
+Owing to our rich industry experience, we help you hire the most talented individuals for your company and embrace all payroll-related jobs.
 Thus, we help you save time without worrying about legal hassles so that you can stay focused on your expansion endeavors.
 With our global payroll and employer of record solutions, you can experience professional assistance at every step and expand your business without worrying about legal complexities.